-Further reading into Iqbal's ideas, will reveal the fact that generally the Muslim Ummah of his time was caught in the web of pseudo-mysticism and failed to follow the true spirit of Islam found in the dynamic teachings of the Qur'an and Sunnah.
-Iqbal who realized the problems of the Ummah, wanted to bring upon an Islamic Renaissance by calling the masses to relieve themselves from the meshes of superstition, mental lethargy, immobility and ignorance.
-His effort as a poet-philosopher and a religious reformer was aimed at awakening the Ummah from its deep slumber to a state of consciousness in executing its mundane duties in a more productive and dynamic manner.
+philosopher and a religious reformer was aimed at awakening the Ummah from its deep slumber to a state of consciousness in executing its mundane duties in a more productive and dynamic manner.
 In addition to this, he also opposed the Muslims for their state of withdrawal, renunciation and feeling defeated in facing the challenges of life.
-Iqbal vehemently opposed those who took religion to be a sort of escapism and plainly resign to the fatalistic concept of life.
-As opposed to all these serious problems of his time, Iqbal called for a true understanding of the religion that calls for all individuals, male and female to take the forward march in life towards the conquest of the material world along with the spiritual enlightenment (Kazmi, 1995).
+Iqbal vehemently opposed those who took religion to be a sort of escapism and plainly resigned to the fatalistic concept of life.
+As opposed to all these, Iqbal called for a true understanding of the religion that calls for all individuals, male and female to take the forward march in life towards the conquest of the material world along with the spiritual enlightenment.

 It was brilliant of Iqbal, to capitalize on the use of poetry as a medium to express his ideas towards social reform because it was part of the culture of the people living in the subcontinent at that time to pass their leisure reading and listening to poetry in the media and in public gatherings.
-Igbal's works in the area of social and religious reforms are very much similar to what have been done by Imam Muhammad Abdul Wahhab (1703-1792), Al-Afghani (1838-1897).
-Sveikh Muhammad Abduh (1849-1905) and other great Muslim reformers in Islam.
-Propelled by the zeal to witness progress within the Islamic Ummah, Iqbal called for the banishment of all superstitious beliefs that were misleading the masses in the Islamic world, particularly in the Indian By calling for the banishment of subcontinent. superstitious beliefs, he also called the Muslims to embark on the bandwagon of science which promises progress.
+Iqbal's works in the area of social and religious reforms are very much similar to what have been done by Imam Muhammad Abdul Wahhab (1703-1792), Al-Afghani (1838-1897), Syeikh Muhammad Abduh (1849-1905) and other great Muslim reformers in Islam.
+Propelled by the zeal to witness progress within the Muslim Ummah, Iqbal called for the banishment of all superstitious beliefs that were misleading the masses in the Islamic world, particularly in the Indian subcontinent.
+By calling for the banishment of superstitious beliefs, he also called the Muslims to embark on the bandwagon of science which promises progress.
 To Iqbal, Muslims living in the modern world must learn to adapt themselves by utilizing science but at the same time they should not severe their relation with the past Islamic heritage.
-In other words, Igbal called the Muslims to interpret the Our'an and Sunnah in the light of the scientific age in which they were living.
-He also believed that, the failure on the part of Muslims to do so will be a state of stagnation and they would be left behind when compared to the others in the world, particularly the West.
+In other words, Iqbal called the Muslims to interpret the Qur'an and Sunnah in the light of the scientific age in which they were living.
+He also believed that, the failure on the part of Muslims to do so will be a state of stagnation and they would be left behind when compared to others in the world, particularly the West.
 His exact words calling the Muslims to adapt to the ever changing world were: "The task before the modern Muslim is, therefore, immense.
-He has to rethink the whole system of Islam without completely breaking with the past" (Iqbal, 1996: 78).
+He has to rethink the whole system of Islam without completely breaking with the past."